AI Platform as a Working Environment for Different Tasks

 -

 On the pricing page you can check what exactly is included in your plan.
-If limits run out before the end of the period, see which task types consume the most and adjust your approach.
+If your limits run out before the end of the period, look at which task types consume the most and adjust your approach.

 When the platform stops working as a working environment

-There are signs that something has gone wrong in your organization:
+There are signs that something has gone wrong in organizing your work:

 -

-Each time you spend a long time remembering how exactly to request the needed result type.
+You spend a long time each time remembering how exactly to request the needed type of result.

 -